Tudat/tudat/tutorials/jsonInterface/tutorials/unperturbedSatellite/index.rst

   json_inteface main.json

-we will get a :class:`stateHistory.txt` file containing the results, and a :class:`fullSettings.json` file containing default settings, inferred unidimensional arrays and some keys are moved to a different place (e.g. :jsonkey:`bodies.Asterix.initialState` to :jsonkey:`propagator[0].initialStates`):
+we will get a :class:`stateHistory.txt` file containing the results, and a :class:`fullSettings.json` file containing default settings and with some keys moved to a different place (e.g. :jsonkey:`bodies.Asterix.initialState` to :jsonkey:`propagators[0].initialStates`):

 .. literalinclude:: fullSettings.json
   :linenos: